Indiana Mall Shooter Frequented Gun Range Before Unleashing Carnage

 “They are just as surprised as everyone else,” Ison said.
 “There were no indicators he was violent.”

-Family members also told police Sapirman frequented a local gun range and began purchasing guns in March, Ison said.
+Family members also told police that Sapirman frequented a local gun range and began purchasing guns from local stores in March, Ison said.

 Ison said Sapirman had no criminal record as an adult but was once a runaway before he turned 18 and had been arrested for fights in school.
-He is from Greenwood.
+He is from Greenwood and resigned from a warehouse job in May.
+Ison said investigators have not yet been able to confirm that he was being evicted.

+“I grieve for these senseless killings and I ache for the scars that are left behind for the victims and our community,” said Mayor Mark Myers.

+Sapirman had over 100 rounds on him when he was killed, Ison said.
+The bullets were purchased at Range USA, which Sapirman frequented over the past two years.